Partners of Fate

-Partners of Fate is a 1921 American silent drama film directed by Bernard Durning.
+Partners of Fate is a lost 1921 American silent drama film directed by Bernard Durning.
 It is not known whether the film currently survives.

 Plot

 Helen Meriless is married to Byron Millard, while Frances Lloyd is married to John Fraser.
 Both couples are dysfunctional with Helen and John being the better partners.
 They all end up on the same ship for their honeymoon.
 The ship sinks with both couples ending up with each other's spouses on two separate islands.
 Frances and Byron end up cheating on their spouses with each other, while Helen and John do not break their vows.
 Byron and Frances are rescued, and leave their spouses.
 Helen and John reach civilization much later.
 When they do, Helen arrives at her house to find Byron and Frances living with each other, causing a panicked Frances to shoot both Byron and herself.
 The film ends with the now spouseless Helen and John deciding to marry each other.